ryanlanciaux/ryanlanciaux.github.com/content/blog/2020-01-23-nullish-coalescing-in-javascript/index.md

 }
 ```

 This is very similar to the function using the logical OR "||" except we're using two question marks instead "??"
+[View the accompanying example for this article on CodePen](https://codepen.io/ryanlanciaux/pen/YzPdbLv?editors=0010).

 Please [find me on Twitter at @ryanlanciaux](https://twitter.com/ryanlanciaux)